chukwuemekaodigwe/demo_credit/README.md

 ```

-Wallets table has the detail about each user's wallet: the balance, walletId or wallet account no, atc.
-The wallets where given a table so this system can be extended to allow users own more than one wallet.
+Wallets table has detail about each user's wallet: the balance, walletId or wallet account no, atc.
+The wallets where given a table so this system can be extended to allow users to own more than one wallet.

 ```
     id
-    user_id
-    walletId
+    user_id             //foreign key to the user table walletId
     created_at
     updated_at